Richardis: The Legend of Richardis

 After her lifetime, a legend grew up around the life of Richardis.
 The legend relates that, despite being a virtuous wife, her husband continued to accuse her of misconduct.
 This he did for over ten years.
 In a bid to assure him of her innocence, she finally assented to an ordeal by fire.
 Though she was barefoot and wearing a shirt covered in wax, the flames nevertheless refused to touch her.
 Disheartened by her husband's continued mistrust, Richardis left the imperial palace and wandered into the forest.
 There she was visited by an angel, who ordered her to found a convent in a certain spot, which a bear would indicate to her.
-In Val d'Eleon, at the banks of the river, she saw a bear scratching in the dirt.
-There she built the abbey of Andlau.

 An alternative legend recounts that Richardis found the mother bear grieving over her dead cub in the forest.
 When Richardis held the cub, it returned to life.
 After the working of this miracle, both mother and cub remained devoted to the saint for the rest of their lives.

 However, the abbey had already been founded seven years before her divorce from Charles the Fat, and the area had long been associated with the bear.
 Incorporating the mythos of the bear, the nuns at Andlau long maintained a live bear and allowed free board and passage to passing bear-keepers.
 To this day images of the saint are still often accompanied by that of a bear.